Is merging worth it? Securely evaluating the information gain for causal dataset acquisition: RELATED WORK

 \paragraph{Federated/Private Causal Estimation} There are, however, federated approaches to estimating causal effects.
-In this area, a majority of works partition the loss function into multiple components, with each component corresponding to a specific data source \cite{vo2022adaptive, liu2024disentangle, vo2023federated}.
-However, modelling complex, non-linear relationships remains challenging \cite{almodovar2023federated}.
-Many of these algorithms come without privacy guarantees, with the exception of \citet{niu2022differentially} who add differential privacy (DP) guarantees to various popular CATE estimation techniques.
+In this area, a majority of works partition the loss function into multiple components, with each component corresponding to a specific data source \citep{vo2022adaptive, liu2024disentangle, vo2023federated}.
+However, modelling complex, non-linear relationships remains challenging \citep{almodovar2023federated}.
+Many of these algorithms come without privacy guarantees, with the exception of \citet{niu2022differentially}, who add DP guarantees to various popular CATE estimation techniques.
 The latter approach however contrasts with ours as the use of sample splitting reduces data efficiency.

-\paragraph{Causal Bayesian Active Learning} Bayesian Active Learning by Disagreement (BALD) \cite{houlsby2011bayesian} is a framework for strategic training data acquisition, focusing on regions of high uncertainty.
-The $\mathrm{EIG}_{\theta|\cD_0}$ method for entropy reduction in all parameters can be viewed as applying BALD after an initial update with datasets instead of datapoints.
-Most similar to our work in this space is CausalBALD \cite{jesson2021causal}, which applies an active learning approach to CATE estimation.
-However the acquisition function cannot easily be extended to datasets without ignoring the correlation in information provided by different points.
-Most applications of active learning in causality focus on causal discovery and/or active intervention selection \cite{toth2022active,hauser2014two,annadani2023differentiable}.
+\paragraph{Causal Bayesian Active Learning} Bayesian Active Learning by Disagreement \citep[BALD;][]{houlsby2011bayesian} is a framework for strategic training data acquisition, focusing on regions of high uncertainty.
+Our method based on maximising $\mathrm{EIG}_{\theta|\cD_0}$ (\autoref{eq:rearranged_info_gain1}) can be viewed as applying BALD after an initial update to an entire datasets rather than individual datapoints.
+Most similar to our work is CausalBALD \citep{jesson2021causal}, which applies an active learning approach to CATE estimation.
+However, the acquisition function cannot easily be extended to datasets without ignoring the correlation in information provided by different points.
+Most applications of active learning in causality focus on causal discovery and intervention selection \citep{toth2022active,hauser2014two,annadani2023differentiable}.

-\section{Discussion}
+\section{DISCUSSION}